Relativistic location algorithm in curved spacetime: Relativistic location in flat spacetime

 \subsection{Implementation, evaluation, and discussion}

-The new algorithms we have presented here, as well as the formulas described in \cite{Coll2010,Coll2012} and the five-point algorithm of \cite{Ruggiero2021} (which we have described in Eqs. \eqref{IntersectionConstraintFunction} and \eqref{IntersectionConstraintFunctionDiffs}), have been implemented in the $\mathtt{cereal.jl}$ code, available at \cite{Feng2021a}.
-We have written $\mathtt{cereal.jl}$ to accommodate abstract datatypes; this allows user-specified floating point precision.
-In the tests we perform, we consider two types of floating point variables, the default $\mathtt{Float64}$ double precision, and the $\mathtt{Double64}$ ``double double'' precision variables implemented in the $\mathtt{DoubleFloats}$ library \cite{DoubleFloats2018}.
+The new algorithms we have presented here, as well as the formulas described in \cite{Coll:2009tm,Coll:2012dk} and the five-point algorithm of \cite{Ruggiero:2022} [which we have described in Eqs. \eqref{IntersectionConstraintFunction} and \eqref{IntersectionConstraintFunctionDiffs}], have been implemented in the \textsc{cereal.jl} code,\footnote{The name is derived from the pronunciation of the acronym SRL for special-relativistic locator.} available at \cite{FHC2022srl}.
+We have written \textsc{cereal.jl} to accommodate abstract datatypes; this allows user-specified floating point precision.
+In the tests we perform, we consider two types of floating point variables, the default \textsc{Float64} double precision, and the \textsc{Double64} ``double double'' precision variables implemented in the \textsc{DoubleFloats} library \cite{DoubleFloats2018}.